-- We have a small Board of 5 who along with us are the kaitiaki (guardians) of Samaritana’s Affairs
+- We have a Board of 7 who along with us ,are the kaitiaki (guardians) of Samaritana’s Affairs

 - Christiana is a very educated young Gambian leader, who brings to the table the big picture questions.

-- Layne, originally from the USA, is a Long Term member of the Univeristy of The Gambia Academic Staff
+- Layne, born in the USA, is a Long Term member of the Univeristy of The Gambia Religous Academic Staff

-- Andrew is married to a Gambian and is very familiar with the organisational running of a similar very diverse group of workers
+- Andrew born in the free land of Scotland is very familiar with the organisational running of a similar very diverse group of workers